EricMFink/EmploymentLaw/_casebook/chap4.md

 I believe that Jespersen articulated a classic case of _Price Waterhouse_ discrimination and presented undisputed, material facts sufficient to avoid summary judgment.
 Accordingly, Jespersen should be allowed to present her case to a jury.
 Therefore, I respectfully dissent.

-##### KOZINSKI, Circuit Judge, with whom Judges GRABER and W. FLETCHER join, dissenting:
+<p class="case-h1">KOZINSKI, Circuit Judge, with whom Judges GRABER and W. FLETCHER join, dissenting:</p>

 I agree with Judge Pregerson and join his dissent—subject to one caveat: I believe that Jespersen also presented a triable issue of fact on the question of disparate burden.